mattiasu96/TrapGenerator/README.md

 So, for example, you can download your files from here: https://www.supreme-network.com/midis/browse/P/1667-post-malone/8542-rockstar or here: http://en.midimelody.ru/lamb-of-god/ and just use them without any further processing.

 We also wrote some code (...) which performs 2 important tasks:
 1. **Converts non standard MIDI files into standard MIDI.** <br>This can be useful to generate data from loop packs.
-Usually you can find loops for Kick, Snare or Hi-Hats but they're usually given on a single note pattern which does not follow the drums MIDI standard.
-For example an Hi-Hat loop could be written on a D2 note. <br>Our code automatically translate your file into a standardized one, all you have to do is to rename your file with the name of the element in it.
+Usually you can find loops for Kick, Snare or Hi-Hats but they're usually given on a single note pattern which does not follow the drums MIDI standard. <br> For example an Hi-Hat loop could be written on a D2 note. <br>Our code automatically translate your file into a standardized one, all you have to do is to rename your file with the name of the element in it.
 If you have a Kick loop, just rename it like "Kick_01", if you have an Hi Hat loop, just rename it like "Hi_Hat_01" and so on.
 2.